nickmora/jobscrybe/README.md

 # Jobscrybe

-Jobscrybe is a single page web application that allow users to search for jobs by keyword and location with the ability store and tailor your resume based on a particular job description.
+Jobscrybe is a single page web application that allows users to search for jobs by keyword and location with the ability store and and edit resumes.

 ## TEAM:
   - __Product Owner__: Albert Shay